 Simulation framework

 To simulate the dynamics of population genetic changes through time, we used the spatially-explicit gene flow simulation software CDMetaPOP (Landguth, Bearlin, et al., 2017).
-CDMetaPOP simulates dispersal and mating of individuals across a landscape and allows the user to define initial genetic structure, spatial distribution of individuals, dispersal characteristics, and life-history traits of the population.
-The physical landscape we simulated was modelled as a homogeneous and interconnected square grid of 5 by 5 cells, with each cell representing a population.
+CDMetaPOP simulates dispersal and mating of individuals across a landscape and allows the user to define the initial genetic structure, spatial distribution of individuals, dispersal characteristics, and life-history traits of the population.
+The physical landscape we simulated was modelled as a homogeneous and interconnected square grid containing 5 5 cells, each cell representing a population.
 Each population had a maximum carrying capacity of 50 individuals.
 Structural connectivity between populations was modelled following geographical distance alone.
-The populated landscape, therefore, represents a maximum of 1250 individuals.
+The populated landscape, therefore, contains a maximum of 1250 individuals.
 Each simulation was run for 100 generations before a demographic event (see below) was imposed on up to three populations in the landscape.
 10 more generations were simulated after this event.
 The mutation rate was set at 10-8 to reflect empirically-derived mutation rates found in many taxa (Allio, Donega, Galtier, & Nabholz, 2017).
 The genotypic information of each individual was recorded and consisted of 100 neutral, unlinked, bi-allelic SNP loci.
 Sampling was done before and after the event unless otherwise specified.

-We simulated 180 replicates for each scenario.
-For each replicate, we initialized the simulation with random and unique allocation of alleles among individuals, therefore reaching maximum diversity (Landguth, Bearlin, Day, & Dunham, 2016).
-Those parameters were chosen as a compromise between realism and computational time limitations, and we believe they were appropriate to produce the complex evolutionary dynamics necessary to produce reasonably realistic and useful simulated genetic data.
+We simulated 180 replicates for each scenario (see below).
+For each replicate, we initialized the simulation with random and unique allocations of alleles among individuals, therefore reaching maximum diversity (Landguth, Bearlin, Day, & Dunham, 2016).
+Those parameters were chosen as a compromise between realism and computational time limitations, and they seemed appropriate to produce the complex evolutionary dynamics necessary to produce reasonably realistic and useful simulated genetic data.

-When modelling immigration, we simulated immigration from a population that was separate from our 5x5 grid (i.e., population 26).
-Our goal was to apply the TGI approach to detect these historical population changes using genetic data.
+When modelling immigration, we simulated immigration from a population that was separate from our 55 grid (i.e., population #26).
+Our goal was to apply the TGI approach to detect historical population changes in genetic data due to immigration.
 This independent source population otherwise shared the same attributes as other populations in our simulated landscape.
 Only during simulated demographic events were individuals from the 26th isolated population allowed to disperse into the simulation grid.

-We examined the influence of dispersal and the spatial extent of demographic event (number of affected populations) on the persistence of genetic spatial legacies using this simulation model.
-We examined three levels of dispersal, and three different numbers of populations affected for a total of 9 unique scenarios, each of which was replicated 180 times, for a total of 1620 (9 × 180) unique simulations for this experiment, aside from the control simulations (Table 1).
-In the next sections, we detail how we modelled these two experimental factors.
+We examined the influence of dispersal and the spatial extent of demographic events (number of affected populations), which were imulation parameters and not observed variables, on the persistence of genetic spatial legacies using this simulation model.
+We examined three levels of dispersal (see below), and three different numbers of populations affected for a total of 9 unique scenarios, each of which was replicated 180 times, for a total of 1620 (9 × 180) unique simulations for this experiment, aside from the control simulations described below (Table 1).
+In the next sections, we detail how we modelled the two experimental factors.

 Dispersal

-To model dispersal, we weighted geographic distances between populations using a power law function, 10-B * distance, where B represents how difficult it is to disperse with high values of B correspond to low dispersal capacity (elaborated below).
-We then rescaled the values, using the maximum (4√2) and the minimum (0) distances, possible in this virtual landscape, as described in the CDMetaPOP (Landguth, Bearlin, et al., 2017) user manual (p.63).
-This gave us a probability that an individual disperses at a distance (Fig.1).
-We chose this way of modelling dispersal to allow both within-population movement and long-distance dispersal.
+To model dispersal, we weighted the geographic distances between populations using a power law function, 10-B * distance, where B represents how difficult it is to disperse and high values of B correspond to low dispersal capacity (elaborated below).
+We then rescaled the values, using the maximum (4√2) and the minimum (0) distances possible in this virtual landscape, as described in the CDMetaPOP (Landguth, Bearlin, et al., 2017) user manual (p.63).
+This produced values in the [0,1] range, which are considered to represent probabilities that an individual disperses to a cell located at that distance (Fig.1).
+We chose this way of modelling dispersal to allow both within-population movements and long-distance dispersal.